Made possible by a grant from:

 The Passport to Fishing program provides skills, techniques and information that allows any beginning angler to start fishing in their own community.
 The program consists of four stations that are 15 to 20 minutes in length.
 The stations include: casting, fishing knots and rigging, fish habitat and handling, and local information.
 The program focuses on hands-on participation and a strong conservation message.
 Participants will then apply what they have learned by fishing in the Central Park Pond.
 This program is for youth 6-15 years old.
 First time participants will receive a rod and reel (based upon availability); bait will be provided.

 Children must be accompanied by an adult; adult participation is encouraged.
 Preregistration is required; space is limited.
-Please register on-line by clicking here or by calling the Parks & Recreation office at 330-896-6621 Monday through Friday, 8:00 a.m. to 4:00 p.m.
+Please register by calling the Parks & Recreation office at 330-896-6621 Monday through Friday, 8:00 a.m. to 4:00 p.m.

 This is a free program.